data-gymnasia/courses/content/intro-probability/content.md

 ---
 > id: step-4

-*Solution*.
-The first question is **statistics**.
+*Solution.* The first question is **statistics**.
 We don't know the probability of rain, and we are trying to draw an inference about it based on observed samples.

 The second question is a **probability** question.
 We are given the setup and asked a question which assumes its validity.